Jenő Ádám: Conductor and composer

-As a composer, he was best known for his operas: Ez a mi földünk (1923), Magyar karácsony (1931) and Mária Veronika (1938), of which the latter two premiered in Budapest at the Royal Hungarian Opera House.
-He was also the conductor of choirs at the Academy of Music, the chorus master at the Royal Hungarian Opera House, and the conductor of numerous other choirs during his career.
+As a composer, he was best known for his vocal music which included operas, folk song arrangements, art songs, choral music, and works for chorus and orchestra.
+His operas include Ez a mi földünk (1923), Magyar karácsony (1931) and Mária Veronika (1938), of which the latter two premiered in Budapest at the Royal Hungarian Opera House.
+He was named an Artist of Merit of the Hungarian People's Republic in 1955, and was awarded the Kossuth Prize in 1957.